UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw2-opsem-writeup.md

    We provide a template for your README.md in your initial github repository.

- * As soon as you have the files for parts A and C, which you will have done by yourself, submit the files README.md, cqs.opsem.txt, awk-icon.omp, and theory.pdf to Gradescope.
+ * As soon as you have the files for parts A and C, which you will have done by yourself, submit the files README.md, cqs.opsem.txt, awk-icon.imp, and theory.pdf to Gradescope.
    You will have to submit **ALL** of the C files you have edited and/or created and README.locals at the same time.
    **Preliminary versions of files are FINE to submit.**  Keep submitting and resubmitting until